westpark/wallball/docs/steps/step00.rst

 In fact, PyGame Zero is doing a lot of work on your behalf.
 If this were a "real" PyGame program, in order to get a window which did nothing and which closed when you pressed Ctrl+Q, you'd have to write a dozen lines of code.
-If you want to see what that would look like, look at the PyGame Zero primer.
+If you want to see what that would look like, look at the :ref:`PyGame Zero section <pg0>` at the end.

 That's just to get the game to do nothing!
 Eventually you'll need something which PyGame Zero doesn't provide and which PyGame itself does and then